cran/dplyr.teradata/README.md

 install.packages("dplyr.teradata")
 ```

-You can also install the package from GitHub.
+You can also install the development version of the package from GitHub.

 ``` r
 install.packages("devtools") # if you have not installed "devtools" package